EMERGING MARKETS-Mexican peso rises after retail sales data, Banxico minutes

 Most of the Mexican central bank's five board members believe the balance of risks for the trajectory of inflation has worsened again and remains biased to the upside, minutes from its latest monetary policy meeting showed.

+"Quite a few market participants seem to expect a larger rate step in June.
+That means a lot seems to have been priced in already, which is also reflected in the robust peso."

+Mexico's peso has added 3.3% this month, on track to erase all of April's losses.

-The Brazilian real BRL= rose 1% against the dollar.
-Brazil's federal tax revenue in April beat market expectations as it reached its fifth straight record, according to data.
+The Brazilian real BRL= rose 1.6% against the dollar.
+Brazil's federal tax revenue in April beat expectations as it reached its fifth straight record, according to data.

-Meanwhile, the Bovespa index .BVSP gained 1%, with state-run oil company Petrobras PETR4.SA and healthcare company Hapvida HAPV3.SA leading gains.

-The Colombian peso COP= edged up 0.2%, set to rise for its third straight session, as crude prices extended their rally on signs of tight supply.
+The Colombian peso COP= added 0.4%, rising for its third straight session, as crude prices extended their rally on signs of tight supply.
 O/R

-The Chilean peso CLP= and Peruvian sol PEN= rose 0.2% each, but gains were capped by weakness in copper prices on persistent worries about COVID-19 lockdowns hitting economic growth in top metals consumer China.
+The Chilean peso CLP= and Peruvian sol PEN=each rose 0.9% despite weakness in copper prices on persistent worries about COVID-19 lockdowns hitting economic growth in top metals consumer China.
 MET/L

-Elsewhere, South Africa's rand ZAR= weakened 0.5% after data showed its producer price index rose 13.1% year on year in April, after rising 11.9% in March.
+Elsewhere, South Africa's rand ZAR=reversed early losses to edge 0.1% higher.
+Data showed the country's producer price index rose 13.1% year on year in April, after rising 11.9% in March.

-The Russian rouble RUBUTSTN=MCX slumped around 6% against the dollar as the central bank cut interest rates to 11% at an off-schedule policy meeting and suggested that more cuts would follow as inflation risks subside.
+The Russian rouble RUBUTSTN=MCX slumped 10% against the dollar as the central bank cut interest rates to 11% at an off-schedule policy meeting and suggested more cuts would follow as inflation risks subside.
 RU/RUB

-The Turkish lira TRY= pared losses and rose after its central bank held its policy rate at 14% for a fifth straight month as expected.

 Stock indexes